HarshTomar7/Financial_Loan_Analysis/README.md

 🎯 Business Questions Solved

-What is the overall performance of the loan portfolio?
+1.What is the overall performance of the loan portfolio?

-How profitable is the lending business?
+2.How profitable is the lending business?

-Which customers contribute the most value?
+3.Which customers contribute the most value?

-What factors drive loan defaults?
+4.What factors drive loan defaults?

-How does credit grade impact risk?
+5.How does credit grade impact risk?

-Which loan purposes dominate borrowing behavior?
+6.Which loan purposes dominate borrowing behavior?

-Where is the business exposed geographically?
+7.Where is the business exposed geographically?

 🧰 Tools & Skills